jo/worker-generate-thumbnails/README.md

 # Worker Generate Thumbnails

-This worker generates thumbnails from images for all image types supported by imagemagick.
+This worker generates thumbnails from images for image types supported by imagemagick.

 ## Prerequisites